 Overall, this paper provides new evidence that municipalities' opposition to consolidation is driven by local consequences of integration, beyond ideological or political considerations.
-As most forms of cooperation among local jurisdictions imply sharing urban planning policies and public services, these results may help explain resistance against integration beyond the French case, as long as the decision process involves some jurisdictions losing more power than others.
-These findings could also help policymakers design better compensation schemes to implement consolidation policies more effectively.
-In particular, it is important to take into account that rural and urban municipalities do not face the same costs of integration.
+They also show that rural and urban municipalities do not face the same costs of integration.
+While the form of urban-rural divide described in this paper may be specific to France, the key message is that the loss of control over urban planning is costly for high-demand locations trying to avoid a rise in density, while the loss of power over local public services is costly for low-density places, due to the rationalization process.
+As most forms of cooperation among local jurisdictions imply sharing urban planning policies and public services, these results can help explain resistance against integration beyond the French case, as long as the decision process involves some jurisdictions losing more power than others.